Christmas gift ideas for music lovers…

 iPod Touch

 Obvious choice, I know, but you really can’t go wrong with Apple’s flagship mp3 player, which comes in a variety of colours and is available in a selection of memory sizes – from 8GB to 64GB.
-Argos sell iPod Touch, so if you need to get a Christmas gift for someone who loves their music on the go, then sort them out with an iPod.
+So if you need to get a Christmas gift for someone who loves their music on the go, then sort them out with an iPod.
 You can even supplement it with some…

 …Vouchers!